Ustler Hall: Women's Gymnasium

 The large brick Florida Gymnasium was finally completed in 1948, the same year that the university became fully co-educational.
 The University Gym was renamed the Women's Gymnasium and was used as a recreational center and physical education space for the school's many new female students while the wooden "New Gym" next door was converted into rehearsal space for the university's marching band.

 The modern O'Connell Center became the new home of all of the university's indoor sports teams in 1980.
 The interior of the Florida Gym was redesigned and rebuilt as the new home of the physical education department, but the Women's Gym was deemed to be in need of too many repairs to justify renovation and it was slated for demolition.
 A community push to save the structure delayed its destruction, and in 1988, it was listed in the National Register of Historic Places, affording it protection.
 However, it remained underutilized and was used primarily as a storage facility for over a decade.

 Ustler Hall

 With a donation from UF alumna Kathryn Chicone Ustler in 2000, the long-vacant gym was transformed into a 14700 sqft three story academic building with modern classrooms along with faculty and administrative offices.
 A circular courtyard was also added in front of the building, replacing a small parking area.
 The restoration process began in 2004 and was completed in July 2006.
 In 2008, the restoration was named a "Project of Regional Impact" by the Florida Heritage Foundation.
 Now known as Ustler Hall, the building houses the university's Department of Gender, Sexuality, and Women's Studies and the Center for Women's and Gender Studies Research.
-It was the first building on the UF campus renamed to honor a woman, and at the time of its dedication, it was the only freestanding campus building in the United States devoted solely to Women's Studies.
+It was the first academic building on the UF campus renamed to honor a woman, and at the time of its dedication, it was the only freestanding campus building in the United States devoted solely to Women's Studies.